 Analysis and Test Results

 When it comes to air purifiers, you generally have to pay more for better power, capacity, and features.
 However, a big pricetag doesn't always mean you're getting the best products.
-As you can see in the chart above, the $230 Coway outperformed multiple models in the $300-$500 range.
-If you don't need top shelf performance and aren't fussed about extra features, the GermGuardian AC4825 and AC4100 both offer good performance at realtively low prices.
+The Coway outperformed multiple models in the higher-end price range, despite a middle-tier price tag.
+If you don't need top shelf performance and aren't fussed about extra features, the GermGuardian AC4300BPTCA and AC4100 both offer good performance at relatively low prices.

-When shopping for an air purifier don't forget to factor in the cost of replacement filters and electircity usage.
-Some models that are less expensive upfront, like the GermGuardian AC5350B, end up burning the same amount of cash in the long run as the top performing Coway.
+When shopping for an air purifier don't forget to factor in the cost of replacement filters and electricity usage.
+Some models that are less expensive upfront, like the GermGuardian AC5350B, end up burning the same amount of cash in the long run as the top-performing Coway.

 Air Cleaning Performance

-The two average performers in our noise testing were the Holmes HEPA Type Desktop and the Dyson Pure Cool Link.
-The Holmes was fairly average across the board in our testing.
-At high settings it produced a buzzing sound that was hard to ignore, but not completely annoying.
-At low settings it creates a medium pitched hum that isn't too loud, but definitely noticeable.
-The Dyson was almost completely silent on low settings, but at high settings the fan emits a higher pitched roar that is hard not to notice, and may even make you click up the volume a few notches on the TV.
+The average performer in our noise testing was the Dyson Pure Cool Link.
+It was almost completely silent on low settings, but at high settings the fan emits a higher pitched roar that is hard not to notice, and may even make you click up the volume a few notches on the TV.

-Three different models tied for the bottom slot in our noise testing.
-Both GermGuardian models that we tested, the AC4825 and the AC4100 both belched out a high pitch when used on their highest setting that is quite hard to ignore.
+Two different models tied for the bottom slot in our noise testing.
+Both GermGuardian models that we tested, the AC4100 belched out a high pitch when used on their highest setting that is quite hard to ignore.
 On their low setting the pitch got a bit lower and less grating but was still very noticeable.
 The Honeywell True HEPA Allergen Remover produced and even louder high pitched noise on its high setting, but was slightly quieter on its low setting.

 Ease of Use